-The Company's Remuneration Policy was approved by the General Meeting of Shareholders on 30 April 2020.
+The new wording of the Company's Remuneration Policy was approved by the General Meeting of Shareholders on 30 April 2024.

 Although the form for filling in the Corporate Governance Code of Nasdaq Vilnius listed companies is based on the "comply or explain" principle, the company, taking into account the recommendations of the Bank of Lithuania, provides an explanation in the "Comment" section in all cases, even if it fully complies with the principle.